grnet/djnro/docs/installation/install.md

 ## Database Sync
 Once you are done with `local_settings.py` run:

-	./manage.py syncdb

-Create a superuser, it comes in handy for access to Django admin.
-And then run south migration to complete:

 	./manage.py migrate

+Create a supe-ruser, it comes in handy for access to Django admin.

+	./manage.py createsuperuser

-Now you should have a clean database with all the tables created.
+Now you should have a clean database with all the tables created (and a single super-user).

 ## Setting up the canonical hostname